anacision/anacision-planning-user-guide/docs/user_guide/user_guide.md

 when the milling tasks take place.

 ### Setting allowed production windows
-In many planning and scheduling setups, there is some kind of coarse planning or material resource planning that dictates the time frame in which the task may be processed.
-The most common example for this is that the production has to take place close to the confirmed due date to avoid building up inventory.
-At the same time, the procurement of raw materials and the start of the processing of these materials need to be coordinated well.
+In many planning and scheduling setups, there may be coarse planning or material resource planning that dictates the time intervals in which tasks can be processed.
+The most common example is when the production has to take place close to the confirmed due date to avoid building up inventory.
+At the same time, the procurement of raw materials and the start of the processing of these materials must be well coordinated.

 The ```earliest_start_at``` attribute can be used to ensure that a task is not planned before the raw material has been sourced.
 In turn, the ````due_at```` attribute represents the confirmed due date.
 If possible, the task will be finished before the due date.